 Graduates of Bachelor of Science (B.S.) programs are not usually eligible for licensure as professional counselors, but they do learn the skills and theories needed to further their education in the field.
-B.S. programs cover subjects like early childhood development, parenting dynamics and marriage relationships.
 Coursework is usually offered primarily online, but students are often required to complete in-person field experiences.
+B.S. programs cover:

 Master of Science in Family Therapy

 A master of science in family therapy degree program is designed to give students the necessary skills and knowledge to enter into a career in family counseling.
-The topics discussed include substance abuse counseling techniques, community counseling, human development and counseling ethics.
 Depending on the state, graduates often have to complete a number of hours of supervised counseling experience in order to earn a state license.
+Course topics include:

 Doctor of Philosophy in Marriage and Family Therapy

 Doctoral degree programs in family counseling are normally designed to give counseling professionals the opportunity to complete their doctorate while still working full-time.
-These degree programs are presented in hybrid or online formats and teach students about advanced counseling theories and skills taking into account issues like diversity, social justice and family dynamics.
+These degree programs are presented in hybrid or online formats and teach students about advanced counseling theories and skills, taking into account issues of:

 Related to Online Schools for Family Counseling: How to Choose

 - Recently Updated

 Learn about certification in family counseling.
 Read about certificate programs, research educational requirements, explore...

 Marriage and family counseling degrees are offered at the graduate level and prepare individuals to work as marriage and family...